What is the best engine oil for your car?

 Engine Oil also assists with cooling as it is pumped throughout the engine

 Viscosities are important to consider when using the oils in different engine types and year models, Older Vehicles usually have thicker oils as the engines were designed with larger oil clearances (20w 50).
-Modern Vehicles have less oil clearances hence lower viscosities (5w 40).
+Modern Vehicles has smaller oil clearances hence lower viscosities (5w 40).

 Engine Oil Levels